ipfs/ipfs-docs/docs/install/command-line.md

 ### Install

-You can either install a pre-built binary or build `ipfs-update` from source.

-#### Pre-built Binaries

 You can download pre-built binaries from [`dist.ipfs.io`](https://dist.ipfs.io/#ipfs-update).
 Binaries are also available from the [IPFS Update GitHub release page](https://github.com/ipfs/ipfs-update/releases).

 #### Windows